rocky-linux/documentation/docs/guides/communications/asterisk_installation.md

 * Knowledge of how to use a command line editor (We use `vi` here, but feel free to substitute it with your favorite editor.)
 * You will need root access and ideally be signed in as the root user in your terminal
 * The EPEL repositories from Fedora
 * The ability to log in as root or run root commands with `sudo`.
-All commands here assume a user with <0>sudo</0> rights.
-However, the configuration and build processes run with <0>sudo -s</0>.
+All commands here assume a user with `sudo` rights.
+However, the configuration and build processes run with `sudo -s`.
 * To grab the latest build of Asterisk, you must either use `curl` or `wget`.
 This guide uses `wget`, but feel free to substitute the appropriate `curl` string if you prefer.

 ## Update Rocky Linux and install `wget`